Each year the Cathedral organises an opportunity for people to make a pilgrimage

 In May 2011, 2013, 2016 and 2018, 2019 and 2020 we went on a pilgrimage to the Holy Land.

 Every ten years the people of the Bavarian village of Oberammergau fulfil their vow to God made in 1634 in thanksgiving for deliverance from the plague that was ravaging Europe by performing a Passion Play.
 Watching the play is an overwhelmingly powerful experience.
-As in the past we are organising two ‘pilgrimages’ to Oberammergau in 2020 and booking for them opens today.
+As a consequence of the pandemic the performances have been delayed by two years and will take place in 2022.
+As in the past we are organising two ‘pilgrimages’ to Oberammergau in 2022 and there are some places available, including a few single rooms.

-The first is with the Dean, The Very Revd Andrew Nunn from 26 June – 3 July staying in the Tyrol and walking a section of Jacobsweg (the Austrian route of the Camino to Santiago) as well as visiting sights from the ‘Sound of Music’ in Salzburg.
-The second is with Canon Michael Rawson and Canon Gilly Myers from 2–9 September staying in St Gilgen on beautiful Wolfgansee with visits in the local area, lake steamer and mountain railway and a ‘Sound of Music’ tour of Salzburg and other locations in the area.
-Brochures for both pilgrimage-holidays, each of which lasts a week, are available in the Cathedral and downloadable from the website.
+The first is with the Dean, The Very Revd Andrew Nunn from 24 June – 1 July staying in the Tyrol and walking a section of Jacobsweg (the Austrian route of the Camino to Santiago) as well as visiting sights from the ‘Sound of Music’ in Salzburg.
+The second is with Canon Michael Rawson and Canon Andrew Zihni from 31 August – 7 September staying on the shores of Lake Wolfgang with visits in the local area, lake steamer and mountain railway and a ‘Sound of Music’ tour of Salzburg and other locations in the area.
+Brochures for both pilgrimage-holidays, each of which lasts a week, are downloadable from the website.

 A Pilgrimage to Bulgaria